nkocvodoi/teko-code-test/README.md

     - intl : for date/number formatting and parsing

 # Pages
-    - Home Page: Weather of City information
+    - Home Page: List of Error Products
-    - Favourite Page: Favourite Cities list
+    - Edit Product Page: Edit Detail of a Product

 # Environments
     I used Visual Studio Code 1.60.1